How to start a cinema

 • The quality of a building can make a considerable difference to the successful marketing of a cinema

 • Full disabled access is required under current legislation.
-Provision for hearing and sight disabled customers should also be incorporated in the design of the cinema
+Provision for hearing and sight disabled customers should be incorporated in the design of the cinema

 • Cinema design and leisure requirements are changing rapidly.
 A new cinema development should therefore have some capacity to expand or change in response to future demands.